Daniel Fjellborg

 In 2022, I was a visiting researcher at the Centre on Social Movement Studies (COSMOS) at the Scuola Normale Superiore in Florence.

-In 2021, I received the Swedish Political Science Association's (SWEPSA) award for Best Thesis by a Young Researcher.
+In 2021, I received the Swedish Political Science Association's (SWEPSA) award for Best Article by Junior Researcher.

 Between 2019 and 2023, I was an independent columnist for the Swedish university magazine Universitetsläraren.

 In parallel with my research, I have worked for the Swedish Government Offices as an analyst within the Truth and Reconciliation Commission for Tornedalians, Kvens, and Lantalaiset.
-I teach about the meänkieli-speaking minority in teacher education and at Tornedalens Folkhögskola and have produced an interview podcast about the assimilation of the meänkieli-speaking minority (www.ummikko.se External link.)
+I teach about the meänkieli-speaking minority in teacher education and at Tornedalens Folkhögskola and have produced an interview podcast about the assimilation of the meänkieli-speaking minority (www.ummikko.se)

 Want to know more?